-- · LPG is not poisonous. - Bi-products are harmless. - LPG is dangerous if all air and oxygen is excluded. - LPG has been given a smell by the manufacturers in order to identify leaks. - The gas is heavier than air and therefore sinks to the lowest point.
+- · LPG is not poisonous. - Bi-products of incomplete combustion are harmful to health. - LPG is dangerous if all air and oxygen is excluded. - LPG has been given a smell by the manufacturers in order to identify leaks. - The gas is heavier than air and therefore sinks to the lowest point.